bergesinstitute/graf-method/book-3-unit-6.md

     Quedarse – to stay

-## Verbos reflexivos en infinitivo y gerundio
+## Verbos reflexivos en infinitivo y gerundio (reflexive verbs in infinitive and gerund)

-Tenemos dos opciones
+Tenemos dos opciones.
+We have two options.

-- Podemos poner el pronombre antes del primer verbo:
+- Podemos poner el pronombre antes del primer verbo.
+We can place the pronoun before the first verb.

 *Yo me voy a levantar a las 8 de la mañana.* (I am going to wake up at 8AM.)